LAST UPDATED: 4/23/23 – Door County Wisconsin Travel Guide

 Beaches and Lake Views

-If you are looking for calmer waters, the beaches along the Green Bay on Door County’s Western Coast is your best bet.
-If you are looking to see some waves and impressive coastlines, then you will want to check out Door County’s Eastern shores of Lake Michigan.
+If you are looking for calmer waters, the beaches along the Green Bay on Door County’s Western Coast are your best bet.
+If you are looking to see some waves and impressive coastlines, then you will want to check outdoor County’s Eastern shores of Lake Michigan.

 One of my favorite things to do in Door County is pick fresh cherries.
 The unique soil conditions and cooler spring months on the peninsula make Door County ideal for growing cherries.
 By late July or early August, the cherries start to turn from their unripe yellow color to a deep, dark red.
 This is the signal that cherry picking season in Door County has begun.

 If you would like to pick your own cherries, you will want to plan your trip to Door County for late summer.
 However, regardless of when you visit, you will be able to buy plenty of local cherry products throughout Door County.
 This includes a wide array of cherry flavored and accented wines at the local vineyards.